KronosTheLate/CircuitComponentRounding.jl/README.md

  1.8e8
  ```

 When having very large or very small values, some formatting would be nice.
-This is supplied by the `NumericIO` package.
-The format is set with the third and final positional argument, and reccomended formats are `:SI` or `:ENG`:
+This is supplied by the `NumericIO.jl` package.
+The format is set with the third and final positional argument.
+Reccomended formats are `:SI` or `:ENG`:
 ```julia-REPL
 julia> round(E12, vals, :SI)
 4-element Vector{Any}: